PHT-EU/station-backend/README.md

 The `airflow` directory contains the configuration file for the station airflow instance as well as the predefined airflow DAGs responsible for executing trains and other longer running or repeating functionality.

+## PHT Worker
+The PHT worker package contains implementations high cost operations such as loading or preparing data sets and training models or running trains.
+It should expose a simple API to be used in Airflow DAGs and can also interact with the station DB.

 ## Installation
 1. Create a named docker volume for the postgres database `docker volume create pg_pht_station`
 1. Run the docker-compose file `docker-compose up -d`, which will start the station and associated services